 Step 3: Mix the wet and dry ingredients together.

 Here is a photo of the Hawaiian butter mochi batter so you can see the consistency.
 It is creamy and smooth.

-Some people say it should be refrigerated and some people say it shouldn’t be.
-Refrigerating the gluten free butter mochi is fine, but it will dry out some.
+Some people say bata mochi should be refrigerated and some people say it shouldn’t be.
+Refrigerating the gluten free butter mochi is fine, but it will dry it out a little bit.
 It’s better if you reheat it before serving or eating.
 I like to microwave it for a few seconds just to warm it up.

 Yes, you can freeze Hawaiian butter mochi.
 It’s best if you wrap the gluten free butter mochi in individual-sized pieces with plastic wrap.
 Then place it in a freezer bag or other airtight container.
 It will last around 1 month in the freezer.
 Toss it in the microwave for a few seconds when you are ready to serve.

 Yes, absolutely you can make butter mochi in a cupcake pan.
 This is ideal if you are serving to a crowd and want individual portions too.
 Just follow the instructions as directed.
 They don’t take as long to cook when they are in cupcake tins unless you fill each section really full.
 A muffin tin filled no more than 1/2 way should take about 30 minutes but up to 45 minutes if filled higher.

 Yes, if you love coconut, you should try adding in some shredded coconut.
 Put up to 1 cup of shredded coconut into the batter.
 You can go a little bit less if you want a subtle coconut texture.
 Another option is to toast some coconut and put it on top.
 Either way, it’s really

 "This recipe looks delicious!
 I bet you could add different extracts for different seasons."